Frequently Asked Questions

 Yes, we cook vegetarian meals on a daily basis and can accommodate most special diets.
 You need to inform us by notating on your reservation form any dietary needs or restrictions you have so that we are prepared for your arrival.

-Yes, again, just let us know on your reservation form; and while at camp just let any staff member know your dietary needs so we are sure to be prepared.
-Now, if your diet is beyond what we can accommodate with our normal food stocks, please bring what you need and we can either cook it for you or allow you to prepare your special needs diet.
+Yes, just let us know on your reservation form; and while at camp just let any staff member know your dietary needs so we are prepared for your dietary needs..
+Now, if your diet is beyond what we can accommodate with our normal food stocks, please bring what you need and we can either cook it for you.

 It's all you can eat at camp.
-And always expect fresh home made tortillas, rice and beans with every meal.
-Our meals are varied throughout the day and usually consist of fruit, oatmeal, coffee and tea available by 6:00 am, followed up by a heavy breakfast; Lunch is typically a lite meal and followed up by a happy hour around 5:00 pm and then a heavy evening meal.
+And always expect fresh homemade tortillas, rice and beans with every meal.
+Our meals are varied throughout the day and usually consist of fruit, oatmeal, coffee and tea available by 6:00 am, followed up by a heavy breakfast; Lunch is typically a light meal and followed up by a happy hour around 5:00pm and then a hearty evening meal.
 Sodas, beer and wine are always available at no extra charge.

 Yes, we always have on hand simple easy meals such as Kraft macaroni and cheese, oatmeal, cereal and a variety of other common simple meals.
 Let us know what you need and we will accommodate your child's needs.

 We serve authentic, and healthy meals at camp.
 We don't cook with lard or other animal products.
-Expect home made and healthy meals.
-Most of our meat comes from local ranches and our fresh fish is from the lagoon and our poultry from a local ranch as well.
-And expect plenty of homemade rice, beans and tortillas with just about every meal.
+We use all vegetable or olive oils - never cheap and hard to digest oils.
+Expect homemade, healthy and great tasing meals.
+Most of our meat comes from local ranches and our fish is caught fresh from the lagoon.
+Our poultry comes from a local ranch in the mountains as do many of our vegetables.

 5 DAY AIR TRIP